 Ensuring you have a comprehensive eCommerce taxonomy strategy is the foundation of any successful online retailer.
 In other words, how you classify and organize products so that shoppers can seamlessly find what they’re looking for can make a huge difference to your sales and bottom line.
 This is true both for your own web store as well as any marketplaces you might be selling on such as eBay, Walmart, or Amazon.

-A word of advice: Don’t skimp on setting up your eCommerce taxonomy properly, because we promise it will come back to bite you in the long run.
+A word of advice: Don’t skimp on properly setting up your eCommerce taxonomy; it will come back to bite you in the long run.

-You need to make your store and your products easily-navigatable for the shopper.
-And this requires logic.
-The shopper needs to be able to click on one of the main categories on your store’s central navigation page, and then further explore and narrow down their search to find the exact product they’re looking for.
+You need to make your store and products easily navigable for the shopper.
+This requires logic.
+The shopper needs to be able to click on one of the main categories on your store’s central navigation page and further explore and narrow down their search to find the exact product they’re looking for.

 The best way to start is to sit down and map out every single one of your products.
 Group them into main categories.
-Look at each category individually, and break it down further into clear and descriptive sub-categories.
-Then break those down according to the individual attributes of the sub-category.
+Look at each category individually and break them down further into clear and descriptive sub-categories.
+Finally, break those down according to the individual attributes of the sub-category.

-In the below example, you can see that someone browsing on the Shutterfly website immediately views the main categories of items for sale (in yellow).
+In the example below, you can see that someone browsing on the Shutterfly website immediately views the main categories of items for sale (in yellow).